ryansondergeld/php-game/documentation/Formation.md

 # Logistics

 ## Formation
 Each team has a group of 5 characters.
 Each character can be in the front row or the back row.
-Characters in the front row gain an extra attack bonus.
-Characters in the back row gain an extra defense bonus.
+Characters in the front row gain an extra attack bonus but suffer a defensive penalty.  (+1) / (-1) Characters in the back row gain an extra defense bonus but suffer an offensive penalty.  (+1) / (-1)

 ## Turn order
 A turn order will be determined based on the character's speed statistic.
 The highest speed gets to go first followed by the next highest speed, etc.